-The purpose of the program is to provide the student with specific knowledge and skills related to global health care disparities, diversity and cultural competence in the health care setting and in advocating for patient-centered care.
-This degree presents the student with unique opportunities to blend the practices of health care disparities, diversity and advocacy and is offered in a non-traditional, full or part-time hybrid format.
+The Health Care Disparities, Diversity and Advocacy (DDA) program provides specific knowledge and skills related to global health care disparities, diversity and advocacy in health care and in patient experience.
+This degree presents unique opportunities to learn about disparities, diversity and advocacy in a non-traditional, full- or part-time online format.

-Graduates will gain knowledge and experience for employment in health care disparities, diversity or patient advocacy roles.
+Graduates will gain knowledge and experience for employment in health care disparities, diversity or patient experience advocacy roles.